Carrot Bread is an easy take on carrot cake with walnuts, carrots, cinnamon, and nutmeg that’s perfect for brunch, dessert or gifting!

 - Cook time: Bake for 1 hour and let rest 10 minutes before removing from pan.

-- Muffins: Turn these into Carrot Muffins by dividing the batter into a lined 12 cup muffin tin.
+Yes!
+Turn these into Carrot Muffins by dividing the batter into a lined 12 cup muffin tin.
 Bake for 18-20 minutes.

-- Add-ins: Swap out the walnuts for pecans.
+Swap out the walnuts for pecans.
 You can also add chocolate chips or dollops of cream cheese.

-- Frosting: Make this into a dessert bread by spreading some Cream Cheese Frosting over your cooled bread.
+Make this into a dessert bread by spreading some Cream Cheese Frosting over your cooled bread.
 Go even further with your sweet tooth by drizzling some Salted Caramel Sauce on top.

 - Serve: Cover your bread in airtight container after serving.
 Store in a cool, dry place for up to 1 week.